-Chajul, the community where Limitless Horizons Ixil works, is very vulnerable, with little medical care available and high rates of lung disease due to the open fires used for cooking in homes.
-People already living in poverty are especially struggling right now, unable to work and lacking remittances from loved ones abroad, which are often rely upon for basic necessities like soap and food.
-Neither the local government nor Chajul’s residents have been able to access any government aid.
-One challenge is that they are requiring electricity bills to prove residence – something many homes in Chajul lack.
+Chajul, the community where Limitless Horizons Ixil works, was especially vulnerable at this time.
+It lacks quality medical services and suffers from high rates of lung disease due to the open fires used for cooking in homes.
+People already living in poverty were struggling even more financially.
+Lockdowns limited work options and reduced remittances sent back to Guatemala from loved ones abroad, which community members often rely on for basic necessities like soap and food.
+Government aid had limited impact in Chajul, in many cases not reaching the hands of those most in need.
+One challenge was that receipt of the government’s checks required electricity bills to prove residence – but electricity is lacking in many homes in Chajul.

 Weekly Phone Check-ins

-Since quarantine measures began, our local team has been calling all 39 of our scholars’ families each week.
-These calls are an opportunity to check in with them about their mental and physical health and ask about any specific needs the family may have or any difficulties they are facing.
-From there, our team has been able to assess what actions to take in order to best support our families during this trying time.
-Additionally, there has been a lot of confusion from Ixil speaking families about the situation, which our staff help explain.
+Our local team called all 39 of our scholars’ families each week.
+These calls were an opportunity to check in with them about their mental and physical health and ask about any specific needs or difficulties the family may have.
+From there, we assessed what actions to take in order to best support our families.
+Additionally, our staff was on hand to clarify or translate any aspects of the situation that our Ixil-speaking families did not understand.

-Our psychologist has begun conducting one-on-one counseling sessions over the phone with scholars who are struggling at home or with the situation.
-He is also calling each scholar to check in with them and identifying challenges and scheduling phone therapy sessions for those in need of extra support.
-During his calls with scholars, he also provides recommendations on how to cope with the current situation and reduce stress.
+Our psychologist conducted one-on-one counseling sessions over the phone with scholars who were struggling at home and with the situation.
+He also called each scholar to check in with them, identifying challenges and scheduling phone therapy sessions for those in need of extra support.
+During his calls with scholars, he also shared recommendations on how to cope with the situation and reduce stress.

-In a community where nearly half of parents are illiterate and only 5% of youth graduate from high school, school disruption such as that caused by the COVID-19 quarantine, could have huge consequences on scholar retention and graduation rates.
-Studying from home often presents challenges when there is limited access to the internet or technological services.
-We have developed the following strategies to support the educational and emotional needs of youth and scholars while they live under lockdown:
+In a community where nearly half of parents are illiterate and only 5% of youth graduate from high school, a school disruption such as that caused by the COVID-19 quarantine, can have huge consequences on scholar retention and graduation rates.
+Studying from home is challenging when there is limited access to the internet or technology.
+We developed the following strategies to support the educational and emotional needs of youth and scholars while they were under lockdown:

-– Youth Development Workshops: We have been able to continue conducting remote workshops for our Youth Development Program via WhatsApp, a phone platform all of our scholars can access.
-In April, Youth Development Coordinator Marina led a virtual workshop on financial planning.
+– Youth Development Workshops: We continued conducting remote workshops for our Youth Development Program via WhatsApp, a mobile platform all of our scholars can access.
+Youth Development Coordinator Marina led a virtual workshop on financial planning.
 It included information on budgeting, managing personal finances, and analyzed the economic impact of COVID-19 at local, national, and international levels.
-In May, our Gender Equality Committee will lead a workshop on women’s rights, with a focus on how women in situations of violence in Chajul can access support services safely during shelter in place orders.
+In addition, our Gender Equality Committee led a workshop on women’s rights, with a focus on how women in situations of violence in Chajul can access support services safely during shelter in place orders.

-– Story Hour on Community Radio: As a way to continue providing services to our library visitors and the whole community, Limitless Horizons Ixil’s librarians are broadcasting bilingual Story Hours in Spanish and Ixil on local radio.
-Librarians read two children’s books in both Spanish and Ixil twice a week.
-So far, they have read Rabbit and Turtle Go to School by Lucy Floyd, Pancho’s Journey by Antonio Santos, and Con Mis Manos (With My Hands) by Mariana Pellegrino, among others!
-They have also done special broadcasts for Earth Day and Mother’s Day to honor environmental action and women’s rights.
-Listen to the Story Hours here.
+– Story Hour on Community Radio: Limitless Horizons Ixil’s librarians, David and Olga, with the help of some active young library members, broadcast bilingual story hours in Spanish and Ixil on local radio, thereby continuing services for our library visitors and the whole community.
+Librarians read two books in both Spanish and Ixil twice a week.
+They have read Rabbit and Turtle Go to School by Lucy Floyd, Pancho’s Journey by Antonio Santos, and Con Mis Manos (With My Hands) by Mariana Pellegrino, among many others!
+Radio Story Hours also include mini lessons and hands-on activities that can be done at home, in addition to the reading of popular books, and are a hit among all ages and members of Chajul’s families.
+They also did special broadcasts for Earth Day and Mother’s Day to honor environmental action and women’s rights.
+Listen to story hour here.

-– Book Club: Our community library has established a culture of reading in Chajul which our librarians are determined to continue fostering, despite the library’s mandatory shut down right now.
-Over three quarters of adults never completed elementary school and most have never read a chapter book.
-To keep youth engaged in reading, our librarians have started a virtual book club through WhatsApp with our high school scholars.
-Meanwhile, our local team also has a virtual book club, which meets every week on Zoom.
-They recently finished The House on Mango Street by Sandra Cisneros and are now reading Roald Dahl’s Mathilda.
+– Book Clubs: Our community library has established a culture of reading in Chajul which our librarians continued to foster, despite the library’s mandatory closure.
+Over three-quarters of adults never completed elementary school and most have never read a chapter book.
+To keep youth engaged in reading, our librarians started a virtual book club through WhatsApp with our high schoolers.
+Our local staff team also had a virtual book club, which met every week on Zoom.

-Informational Resources for Ixil Migrants in the USA
+Informational Resources for Ixil Immigrants in the US

-This is a challenging time for all of us.
-While Limitless Horizons Ixil is committed to supporting Ixil families in Chajul, we also recognize that the Ixil Region has one of the highest rates of migration to the United States from across Guatemala.
-For this reason, we are providing information to support Ixil community members currently living in the United States.
+While Limitless Horizons Ixil is committed to supporting Ixil families in Chajul, we also recognize that the Ixil Region has one of the highest rates of immigration to the US from across Guatemala.
+For this reason, we are providing information to support Ixil community members currently living in the US.

-We have produced a video in Ixil which explains the contents of a resource document we have developed.
-The document, Information about COVID-19 and Medical Resources for the Ixil community in the United States, is available through Google Docs and includes information about food banks, medical access for undocumented migrants, and financial aid in the ten states where we know our families in Chajul have relatives and friends.
+We produced a video in Ixil which explains the contents of a resource document we have developed.
+The document, Information about COVID-19 and Medical Resources for the Ixil community in the United States, is available through Google Docs and includes information about food banks, medical access for undocumented immigrants, and financial aid in the 10 states where we know our families in Chajul have relatives and friends.